-CUH is the largest university teaching hospital in Cork City and the only Level 1 Trauma centre in the Republic of Ireland.
+CUH is the largest university teaching hospital in Cork City and the only Level 1 Trauma Centre in the Republic of Ireland.
 CUH has 25,500 inpatient admissions, 27,000 day cases, and 58,000 emergency cases (A&E) annually, making it one of the busiest hospitals in the country.
-CUH has an annual budget of nearly €300 million and employs in excess of 3,000 staff.
+CUH has an annual budget of nearly €300 million and employs in excess of 4,000 staff.

 The Division of Oncology provides services in Radiation Oncology, Medical Oncology, Palliative Care and Clinical Haematology.
 The division functions through the regional cancer strategy and links to Surgical Oncology (for example, the Symptomatic Breast Service), which enables us to provide a multidisciplinary approach to treatment.
-Radiation Oncology is a tertiary referral centre and provides services for the region with a population of approximately one million and treatment is administered on a mainly out patient basis, however we also provide an in-patient service.
-Medical Oncology provides a pan city service by means of a Chemotherapy Day Unit as well as on an in-patient basis.
-Clinical Haematology Unit provides both an in-patient and out-patient service along with a Say Unit Service for malignant and non-malignant Haematology.
-Palliative Care provides an in-patient service at CUH.
-This service is part of an integrated care model with Home Care Service and St Patricks Marymount Hospice.
+Radiation Oncology is a tertiary referral centre and provides services for the region with a population of approximately 1.1 million and treatment is administered on a mainly outpatient basis.
+However, we also provide an inpatient service.
+Medical Oncology provides a pan-city service by means of a Chemotherapy Day Unit, as well as on an inpatient basis.
+The Clinical Haematology Unit provides both inpatient and outpatient services, along with a Day Unit Service for malignant and non-malignant Haematology.
+Clinical trials unit has been in CUH coordinates a large portfolio in Oncology, Haematology and Radiotherapy.
+Palliative Care provides an inpatient service at CUH.
+This service is part of an integrated care model with the Home Care Service and Marymount Hospice.

-Other services offered at CUH include all the major medical specialities and a range of surgical specialities including cardiothoracic, neurosurgical, gynaecologic, plastic and reconstructive, maxillofacial, breast and colorectal along with interventional radiology, interventional pain management and palliative care.
+Other services offered at CUH include all the major medical specialities and a range of surgical specialities including cardiothoracic, neurosurgical, gynaecologic, plastic and reconstructive, maxillofacial, breast and colorectal, along with interventional radiology, interventional pain management.